Sitecore-Community/Sitecore.Speak.Guidance/Component Development/Items/ParametersTemplate.md

+---
+layout: default
-# Component Parameters Template Guidelines
+title: Component Parameters Template Guidelines
+---

 The following guidelines apply to all components.